UNAUTHORIZED CREDIT CARD TRANSACTIONS IN NEW YORK CITY

 Ask an Attorney about Unauthorized Credit Card Transactions in New York City

 Unfortunately, many consumers living in New York City experience the credit card dispute issues discussed above.
 Reporting unauthorized credit card transactions does not always remedy a consumer’s financial troubles.
 If you are a New York City resident who has detected an unauthorized credit card transaction on your account and creditors are not helping you resolve the matter, you should contact an experienced consumer protection attorney at Schlanger Law Group.
 We are dedicated to helping New Yorkers resolve their credit card disputes, even after the banks have been uncooperative.
-Call today to get started.
+Call (212) 500-6114 or fill out this simple contact form to get started.